Why Discovery Should Be Voice-First in AI Projects

 Teal Flower

-• We saved more than five hours of manual effort.
+• More than five hours saved

-The Limitations of Traditional Forms
+The Limits of Forms

 Voice-first discovery combines the structure of a survey with the richness of a conversation.
-Here’s why it’s a game-changer:

 1. Natural Expression

-2. Efficiency at Scale
+2. Scalable Efficiency

 3. Deeper Context